 Ponds or raceways can be covered with overhead lines of braided or other extruded polypropylene material, or stainless steel wire, suspended horizontally in one direction or in a crossing pattern.
 These lines should be made visible to birds by hanging streamers or other objects at intervals along the wires.
-The objective is to discourage bird feeding activities and not to cause bird injury or death.
+The objective is to discourage bird feeding activities, not to cause bird injury or death.
 Overhead wire networks generally require little maintenance other than maintaining proper wire tension and replacing an occasional broken wire.
 Reflecting tapes also are used in overhead networks, but they are prone to wind damage.

 Overhead wires or lines.

-For some situations sharp, metal spines, sometimes called porcupine wires (Nixalite® and Cat Claws®) may be used to keep birds from perching and roosting on structures near the water.
+For some situations, sharp, metal spines, sometimes called porcupine wires (Nixalite® and Cat Claws®), may be used to keep birds from perching and roosting on structures near the water.
 Homemade versions can be built by hammering nails through wood lath and attaching the lath at the appropriate location.
 Poles or posts may be guarded against perching birds by sharpening the end, by inserting a guard spike, or by using a sheetmetal cone over the end.
-These devices are useful for discouraging species that hunt from an elevated perch; they also are useful at roosting sites where fecal deposits are unacceptable.
+These devices are useful for discouraging species that hunt from an elevated perch; they are also useful at roosting sites where fecal deposits are unacceptable.